Acta Universitatis Danubius. Œconomica, Vol 10, No 6 (2014)

 The empirical evidence presented by Shiller and Beltratti (1992), Kwan, Campbell and Ammer (1993) shows a negative interaction, albeit to varying degrees.

-On the other hand, Campbell and Ammer (1993) study the correlation between the stock and bond returns and found traditional fundamental eects.
-Fleming et al (1998), considered two distinct eects in the evaluation of volatility linkages between the stock and bond markets.
+On the other hand, Campbell and Ammer (1993) study the correlation between the stock and bond returns and found traditional fundamental effects.
+Fleming et al (1998), considered two distinct effects in the evaluation of volatility linkages between the stock and bond markets.
 It is also well known that the stock and bond returns are positively correlated.
 To explain the increase in bond returns, Campbell and Taksler (2003) presented new evidence on this phenomenon by using equity volatility.

 Generally, some studies proposed a correlation between the stock and bond returns on an aggregate level, while limited evidence present minor disparities.
 In accordance with the conventional potentials model, Shiller and Beltratti (1992) found substantial evidence on strong negative correlation variability in the real stock prices and long-term interest rates of the U.S. and U.K. financial markets.
 Caporale et al. (2002) used the test for the East Asian markets and found a correlation between the stock indexes and the exchange rates volatility.